-Super 9s cricket is an entry-level cricket format for players taking part in county-level disability cricket.
+Super 9s cricket is an entry-level format for players taking part in county-level disability cricket.

-Super 9s, like Super 1s, is played with a softball but has a heavier focus on applying cricketing skills and knowledge in a more structured competitive format.
-The most conventional format of Super 9s is a 30 over game.
+Like Super 1s, Super 9s is played with a softball, but it places a greater focus on applying cricketing skills and knowledge in a structured, competitive format.
+The standard Super 9s game is 30 overs.

-We compete in pairs matches against other counties in a festival-style format, traveling across the West Midlands and surrounding counties to participate.
+We compete in pairs matches against other counties in a festival-style format, travelling across the West Midlands and surrounding counties.
 In 2023, Warwickshire were crowned regional champions.

 How to get involved

-Currently, 29 teams across the county compete in regional competitions.
-Each regional competition ends in a regional final, which determines the regional winner.
+Currently, 29 teams across the country compete in regional Super 9s competitions.
+Each competition concludes with a regional final to determine the winner.

-The Warwickshire Super 9’s team train on Saturday mornings at the Edgbaston Indoor Centre.
+Our Warwickshire Super 9s team trains on Saturday mornings at the Edgbaston Indoor Centre.

-Anybody is welcome, whether it may be your first time playing cricket or you play regularly.
+Everyone is welcome to join, whether it’s your first time playing cricket or you already play regularly.

 Nigel Perry-Ogden